Read on to learn about preterm birth, risk factors for preterm birth, and the important growth and development that

 Learn More About Preterm Birth: Free Educational Resources

-If you’re a healthcare provider, patient advocacy organization, insurance company or someone interested in sharing educational materials, you can order The Growth You Can’t See brochure and/or a poster (in English or Spanish) and download a digital toolkit for free, including the brochure, poster and informational videos.
+If you’re a healthcare provider, patient advocacy organization, insurance company, or someone interested in sharing educational materials, you can order free The Growth You Can’t See materials to help bring the importance of the last six weeks to life.
+Materials for order include a postcard to share with your patients to go inside the womb for a virtual reality experience, as well as an educational brochure and poster.
+You can also download a free digital toolkit of all the materials offered in the resource center below.
 Some materials are available in multiple languages.